 Checking your withdrawal limits is very important before you end up hitting your daily limits.
 Some banks put a daily limit on how much cash you can withdraw, so it’s essential to know those basic things.

 If you’re on a budget you probably won’t reach this limit, but it is good to keep in mind.
 You can also sometimes request to have your withdrawal limits raised, whenever you need.

 7. 4 Digit PIN Code

-Your ATM card has to have a 4 digit numerical PIN code.
-European ATM machines won’t accept longer numbers, Unlike American keypads.
+Your ATM card has to have a 4-digit numerical PIN code.
+European ATM machines won’t accept more extended numbers, Unlike American keypads.
 European pads don’t have letters on them so make sure you know your number.

 8. Keep Your Bank’s Phone Number, Handy

-In case if you find yourself in some kind of problem like your ATM is not working, taking high charge or maybe lost your ATM card and you don’t know what to do next, Then you had to call your bankers because you couldn’t fix the problem online.
+In case if you find yourself in some kind of problem like your ATM not working, taking high charges, or maybe losing your ATM card and you don’t know what to do next, Then you had to call your bankers because you couldn’t fix the problem online.